The case against reply-bot automation at scale

 • Cross-posting reviewed content across platforms.
 Same review threshold, different distribution.

-• Generating drafts in your voice for you to review and ship.
+• Generating drafts in your style for you to review and ship.
 This is what Auden does.

 • Tools that suggest, alert, or surface (without posting).
 A drift alert, a hook critique, a voice match score.
 These help the human; they don't replace the human.